Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

+.. include:: defs.h

 .. _`Sec:source terms`:

 Local Source Terms
 ==================

-The organizational directory contains several units that implement forcing terms.
-The , , , and units contain implementations in .
-Two other units, and , contain only stub level routines in their API.
+The ``physics/sourceTerms`` organizational directory contains several units that implement forcing terms.
+The ``Burn``, ``Stir``, ``Ionize``, and ``Diffuse`` units contain implementations in |flashx|.
+Two other units, ``Cool`` and ``Heat``, contain only stub level routines in their API.

 .. _`Sec:burn`:

 Burn Unit
 ---------

-The nuclear burning implementation of the unit uses a sparse-matrix semi-implicit ordinary differential equation (ODE) solver to calculate the nuclear burning rate and to update the fluid variables accordingly (Timmes 1999).
-The primary interface routines for this unit are , which sets up the nuclear isotope tables needed by the unit, and , which calls the ODE solver and updates the hydrodynamical variables in a single row of a single block.
-The routine may limit the computational timestep because of burning considerations.
-There is also a helper routine (see ) which provides the properties of ions included in the burning network.
+The nuclear burning implementation of the ``Burn`` unit uses a sparse-matrix semi-implicit ordinary differential equation (ODE) solver to calculate the nuclear burning rate and to update the fluid variables accordingly (Timmes 1999).
+The primary interface routines for this unit are ``physics/sourceTerms/Burn/Burn_init``, which sets up the nuclear isotope tables needed by the unit, and ``physics/sourceTerms/Burn/Burn``, which calls the ODE solver and updates the hydrodynamical variables in a single row of a single block.
+The routine ``physics/sourceTerms/Burn/Burn_computeDt`` may limit the computational timestep because of burning considerations.
+There is also a helper routine ``Simulation/SimulationComposition/Simulation_initSpecies`` (see ``Simulation/Simulation_initSpecies``) which provides the properties of ions included in the burning network.

 Algorithms
 ~~~~~~~~~~